Direct Conversation and Direct Message

 Direct conversation

-In other words, when your customer sends you a direct message to your Facebook profile, they are starting a direct conversation.
+In other words, when your customer sends a direct message to your Facebook profile, they are starting a direct conversation.

 For example, imagine that follower John sent you a direct message on Facebook 10 years ago.
-You replied and that was it.
+You replied, and that was it.
 If John sends you another message tomorrow, the new message will be a part of the conversation that started 10 years ago.

 Direct message